djndl1/CSNotes/os/concepts/overview.md

 ### Layered Systems

-A more generalized approach is to organize the OS as a hierarchy of layers, each one constructed upon the one below it.
+A more generalized approach is to organize the OS as a hierarchy of layers, each one constructed upon the one below it. e.g. THE:

+- layer 0: CPU management, processes, multiprogramming.
+Everything running on atop of this layer sees sequential processes only.

+- layer 1: memory management.
+Upper layers care only about abstract memory instead of physical memory or paging.

+- layer 2: Inter-Process Communication

+- layer 3: I/O. Abstract I/O now above this layer

+- layer 4: user programs

+- layer 5: system operator process

+MULTICS had a series of rings/layers, with each outer ring calling inner ring services via trap instructions.

 ### Microkernels

-Puts as little as possible in kernel mode.
+Puts as little as possible in kernel mode (/Principle of Least Authority/).
 The basic idea behind the microkernel design is to achieve high reliability by splitting the operating system up into small, well-defined modules, only one of which—the microkernel—runs in kernel mode and the rest run as relatively powerless ordinary user processes, in particular, running each device driver and file system as a separate user process.

-Common desktop operating systems do not use microkernels.
+Common desktop operating systems do not use microkernels (except MacOS).
 However, they are dominant in real-time, industrial, avionics, and military applications that are mission critical and have very high reliability requirements.

 The MINIX3 OS has a microkernel that handles interrupts, processes, scheduling, interprocess communication, with a set of kernel calls and the clock driver.
 Outside the kernel, the system is structured as three layers of processes all running in user mode: